MaximeMRF/petasos/README.md

 A modern, powerful and experimental client for the [Pyth Network Hermes service](https://www.pyth.network/).
 “Petasos” refers to the wide-brimmed hat worn by the Greek god Hermes, the messenger of the gods.

-## Disclaimer

-This library is experimental and may change in the future.
-Use at your own risk.
-Don't hesitate to open an issue if you find a bug or have a feature request.

 ## Features

 - Subscribe to crypto feeds using human-readable trading pairs with IDE autocompletion instead of raw price IDs
 - Handles SSE (Server-Sent Events) to focus on product creation and not on connection management
-- Easy and powerful API for subscribing to price updates
+- Easy and powerful API to subscribe to price updates
 - Automatically parse prices

 ## Installation